Relationship Advice

 And if you see these in yours?
 Hold onto them.
 Water them.
 Grow with them.

-Here are 17 Green Flags in a Healthy Relationship You Should Never Ignore
+17 Green Flags of a Healthy Relationship

 1. You Can Be Yourself Without Fear